richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 between the WG and the IESG, via the Area Director of the area to which the WG is assigned.

-The details on the selection and responsibilites of an Working Group chair can be found in {{WGPROCS}}.
+The details on the selection and responsibilites of a Working Group chair can be found in {{WGPROCS}}.

 ## The Area Director